ahmedmagdy036/Neighborhood-Map_final/Readme.txt

 dowload the index.html and open on the browser.

 ### setup and run the application
-After dowload zip file and extract it ,then click the index.html and open it for any browser. first will apper a map of egypt and you filter the location by search  by name. second will apper weather api.you enter the country that you want to show the Temperature.
+we can get the app from githup (https://github.com/ahmedmagdy036/Neighborhood-Map_final) After dowload zip file and extract it ,then click the index.html and open it for any browser. first will apper a map of egypt and you filter the location by search  by name. second will apper weather api.you enter the country that you want to show the Temperature.